al0-h/rtw_union_coverage/README.md

 ---

 ## Overview
-This repository contains all **Stata .do** scripts and auxiliary materials required to reproduce the empirical results in **“Right-to-Work Laws, Union Decline, and Employer Power: Evidence from Staggered Reforms in U.S. Labor Markets.”**
+This repository contains all **Stata .do** scripts and auxiliary materials required to reproduce the empirical results in **Right-to-Work, Union Coverage, and the Structure of Pay**
 The replication package:

 * Downloads and cleans the raw data sources.